-Ground-based lidar data sets of stratospheric aerosol remain disperse, and many of them are not openly available.
-The only existing effort in this direction has been led by the Network for the Detection of Atmospheric Composition Change lidar working group (http://ndacc-lidar.org/), with the participation of 30 ground-based lidar instruments.
-In addition, a set of global lidar measurements from Mount Pinatubo was collected in the past, but several of the ground-based lidar measurements produced at that time are still missing [Antuña et al., 2002].
-Preserving lidar data sets is crucial to depicting the stratospheric aerosol burden during volcanic eruptions such as Mount Pinatubo and El Chichón.
-These data sets are an important part of the available data for these events and the return to guiescence periods.
+Ground-based lidar datasets of stratospheric aerosol remain disperse and many of them are not openly available.
+The only existing effort in this direction has been led by the NDACC lidar working group (http://ndacc-lidar.org/), with the participation of thirty ground-based lidar instruments.
+In addition, a set of global lidar measurements from Mt.
+Pinatubo was collected in the past, but it still lacks several of the ground-based lidar measurements produced at that time [Antuña et al., 2002].
+Preserving lidar datasets is crucial to depicting the stratospheric aerosol burden during events such as Mt.
+Pinatubo and El Chichón.
+These datasets are an important part of the available data for these events and the return to quiescence periods.

-4.3.
-Space-Based Measurements
+4.3 Space-based measurements

-Depictions of the long-term, global stratospheric aerosol distribution, often used as inputs to chemistryclimate models, are primarily based on a series of space-based measurements of aerosol optical properties.
-In and prior to the SPARC [2006] report, the data set was a composite of measurements made by a number of satellites with concomitant requirements for homogenizing the measurements across the instruments.
+Depictions of the long-term, global stratospheric aerosol distribution, often used as inputs to chemistry-climate models, are primarily based on a series of space-based measurements of aerosol optical properties.
+In and prior to the SPARC [2006] report, the data set was a composite of measurements made by a number satellites with concomitant requirements for homogenizing the measurements across the instruments.
 This was mostly straightforward since these satellite instruments used essentially the same method to measure aerosol properties: solar occultation.
 These include the four members of the SAM/SAGE series (see Table A1).
 SAGE II, which operated between 1984 and 2005, is the most prominent member of this series: it observed the stratosphere through the recovery of the El Chichón eruption (1982), the Pinatubo enhancement (1991-1996), the clean period from 1999 to 2002 and into the post-2002 variable period [Thomason et al., 2008].
 The solar occultation group also includes the Polar Ozone and Aerosol Measurement (POAM II) instrument (1994-1996) [Randall et al., 2000], the POAM III instrument (1998 to 2005) [Randall et al., 2001], and the Halogen Occultation Experiment (HALOE) that made aerosol extinction coefficient measurements at four infrared wavelengths between 2.45 and 5.26 μm [Hervig et al., 1996].
-These instruments are discussed in detail in SPARC [2006] (and elsewhere), and that discussion will not be repeated here.
+These instruments are discussed in detail in SPARC [2006] (and elsewhere) and that discussion will not be repeated here.